deweylab/RSEM/README.md

 This script calls EBSeq to find differentially expressed genes/transcripts in two conditions.

 data_matrix_file: m by n matrix containing expected counts, m is the number of transcripts/genes, n is the number of total samples.
 [--ngvector ngvector_file]: optional field. 'ngvector_file' is calculated by 'rsem-generate-ngvector'.
 Having this field is recommended for transcript data.
 number_sample_condition1: the number of samples in condition 1.
 A condition's samples must be adjacent.
 The left group of samples are defined as condition 1.
 FDR_rate: false discovery rate.
 output_file: the output file.
+Three files will be generated: 'output_file', 'output_file.hard_threshold' and 'output_file.all'.
+The first file reports all DE genes/transcripts using a soft threshold (calculated by crit_func in EBSeq).
+The second file reports all DE genes/transcripts using a hard threshold (only report if PPEE <= fdr).
+The third file reports all genes/transcripts.
+The first file is recommended to be used as DE results because it generally contains more called genes/transcripts.

 The results are written as a matrix with row and column names.
 The row names are the differentially expressed transcripts'/genes' ids.
 The column names are 'PPEE', 'PPDE', 'PostFC' and 'RealFC'.

 PPEE: posterior probability of being equally expressed.
 PPDE: posterior probability of being differentially expressed.
 PostFC: posterior fold change (condition 1 over condition2).
 RealFC: real fold change (condition 1 over condition2).

 To get the above usage information, type